jimfilippou/computer-networks-project/src/main/kotlin/factories/factories.md

 # Package factories

+### Brief introduction
-Implementation of https://en.wikipedia.org/wiki/Factory_method_pattern, designed to work with this project
+This package contains just one file and is used to implement https://en.wikipedia.org/wiki/Factory_method_pattern, designed to work with this project